-1 Providing federal guidance and funding to states and localities to develop iv.
-2 and implement plans for agricultural disease prevention, recovery, and 3 response, based upon already established state animal response 4 activities: and 5 A requirement of representatives of federal, state and county agencies to v.
-6 notify landowners prior to non-emergency access of their private 7 property.
-Representatives and vehicles used for access should also 8 display appropriate agency signage and identification.
-9 L. FOOD WASTE 10 We support: 11 1.
-The EPA's food recovery hierarchy to prioritize actions to prevent and divert 12 food waste: 13 2.
-USDA's efforts to continue to measure and document food waste: 14 3.
-USDA's efforts to study techniques for reducing and/or recovering food 15 waste; 16 4.
-Policies that are designed to economically reduce, recover, and recycle food 17 waste; 18 5.
-The establishment of municipal or regional agricultural composting facilities 19 to provide a final opportunity to utilize food waste according to the EPA's 20 food recovery hierarchy, and their eligibility for support under USDA's 21 conservation programs; and 22 6.
-The Good Samaritan Food Donation Act and gleaning bills that enable 23 farmers to donate produce to qualified organizations and to receive a tax 24 credit for such donations.
-25 M. WORLD FOOD DAY 26 NFU urges participation in World Food Day as proclaimed by the United Nations' 27 Food and Agriculture Organization.
-28 N. Housing 29 We support: 30 1.
-Increased support for affordable housing, with allocation of units to rural 31 areas in proportion to need;

-- 2. Development of housing options for senior citizens and disabled veterans to allow them to continue living in or near their communities and families; - 3.
-Acceleration of rural, cooperative, farm-labor housing programs, self-help, and building-site programs; and - 4.
-Expansion, continuation, and full federal commitments to Title V housing programs administered through the Rural Housing Service (RHS) of USDA.

-O. LIABILITY INSURANCE

-We urge a study into the rapid escalation of officers' and directors' liability insurance costs, especially as they affect our farm cooperatives and nonprofit businesses.

-Because of the high costs to taxpayers and the reduced availability of liability insurance, we urge that liability against all local units of government be limited to cases of gross negligence.

-P. CONSUMER PROTECTION
+- 1 3.
+USDA's efforts to study techniques for reducing and/or recovering food 2 waste; 3 4.
+Policies that are designed to economically reduce, recover, and recycle food 4 5 5.
+The establishment of municipal or regional agricultural composting facilities 6 to provide a final opportunity to utilize food waste according to the EPA's 7 food recovery hierarchy, and their eligibility for support under USDA's 8 conservation programs; and 9 6.
+The Good Samaritan Food Donation Act and gleaning bills that enable 10 farmers to donate produce to qualified organizations and to receive a tax 11 credit for such donations.
+12 M. WORLD FOOD DAY 13 NFU urges participation in World Food Day as proclaimed by the United Nations' 14 Food and Agriculture Organization.
+15 N. Housing 16 We support: 17 1.
+Increased support for affordable housing, with allocation of units to rural 18 areas in proportion to need; 19 2.
+Development of housing options for senior citizens and disabled veterans to 20 allow them to continue living in or near their communities and families; 21 3.
+Acceleration of rural, cooperative, farm-labor housing programs, self-help, 22 and building-site programs; and 23 4.
+Expansion, continuation, and full federal commitments to Title V housing 24 programs administered through the Rural Housing Service (RHS) of USDA.
+25 O. LIABILITY INSURANCE 26 We urge a study into the rapid escalation of officers' and directors' liability 27 insurance costs, especially as they affect our farm cooperatives and nonprofit 28 businesses.
+29 Because of the high costs to taxpayers and the reduced availability of liability 30 insurance, we urge that liability against all local units of government be limited to cases 31 of gross negligence. - P. CONSUMER PROTECTION

-As one of the largest consumers of goods and services, farm producers are critically affected by legislation to protect consumers.

-- Vigorous enforcement of consumer protection laws, including Truth-in-Labeling, Truth-in-Lending, and Truth-in-Advertising, and oppose exempting agricultural lending from Truth-in-Lending; - 2.
-Loan institutions carrying insurance to protect the borrower against failures of the lending institutions; and - 3.
-Continued cooperation with other consumers and organizations of consumers to protect our common interests.

-Q. CAMPAIGN FINANCE AND ELECTIONS

-1. CAMPAIGN FINANCE